Announcements Overview

 External Content URLs and Hashes

 Where Announcements refer to external documents (such as Activity Content documents), these are referenced by both a URL and a DSNP Content Hash.
-The content hash MUST be generated by applying a Supported Hashing Algorithm to the full, unaltered contents retrieved from the URL.
-When readers retrieve content referenced in an Announcement, they can validate the authenticity of the content by regenerating the hash output and comparing it with the content hash recorded in the Announcement.
+The content hash MUST be generated by applying a Supported Hashing Algorithm to the full, unaltered contents of the document.

 Duplicate Handling